 While various birds, rodents, mammals and amphibians flock to the waters for food, it is the animals within the waters that capture the attention and imagination of millions.

 The Chinese alligator is the only known living species of alligator native to China.
-It makes its home exclusively in the Yangtze and the surrounding ponds in the river's lower regions.
+It makes its home exclusively in The Yangtze River and the surrounding ponds in the river's lower regions.
 Although it is very similar in appearance to the American alligator, the Chinese alligator is much smaller than its counterparts, usually reaching just 1.5 meters (5 feet) in length and weighing around 45 kilograms (100 pounds).

 With only around 200 individuals accounted for in the wild, the Chinese alligator is listed as a critically endangered species.
 Currently, conservation efforts are being made to the re-populate the species in wild habitats, as well as protecting the alligator with strict restraints on trade and exportation worldwide.

-Another extremely rare animal is the Yangtze Giant Softshell Turtle.
+Another extremely rare animal is The Yangtze River Giant Softshell Turtle.
 Once thriving in its native waters, as little as four individuals are known to remain.
 The soft-shell turtle looks a bit different from its hard-shell counterparts.
 It is known for its deep head and pig-like snout, as well as a smooth, non-scaly, leathery shell.
 This feature allows the turtle to move more easily in muddy lakes and river bottoms.

 The clearer, fast running waters of the Yangtze support the curious Chinese Giant Salamander.
 It prefers dim, rocky mountain streams, and has been over hunted for its use in tradition Chinese medicines.
 Dark dwelling places have left them nearly blind.
 They relies on sensory nodes to detect their prey.
 While most are not quite as large as the name would imply, some reach up to 1.8 meters (5.9 feet).